 I brought them home and thought they would work for storing craft supplies.
 The problem is they aren’t very user-friendly.
 The top drawer doesn’t close well.
 And they really don’t hold that much in each drawer.
 They are taking up a BUNCH of space for the small number of supplies they are holding.

 This part of my craft room needs to be rethought out and redone. (and I just noticed that my “rainbow” is out of sync!!).

-My Final Craft Room Organization
+My Final Craft Room Design

 I also want to change the tops of my workbenches to white.
 I experimented by adding some white poster board and foam core to see what I liked best.
 Natural brown top or white top.

 My chair was the last piece.
 I’m still not sure that I am 100% happy with it.

 Again, my bench heights are custom.
 It is HARD to find a chair that fits the space and adjusts to the right height.
 This one goes taller…but it doesn’t go shorter.
 Just a few inches lower would be perfect!